-A guild is an association or a group of artists or craftsmen who control and regulate the affairs of their trade.
+A Guild is an association or a group of artists or craftsmen who control and regulate the affairs of their trade.

-Subsequently, medieval guilds were formed by the people belonging to other professions.
+Subsequently, medieval guilds were formed by people belonging to other professions.
 In England, the concept of guilds arrived with the Norman Conquest in 1066.
 Thus medieval guilds were formed for merchants, musicians, craftsmen, and people from other professions.

 The culture of forming guilds became widespread during the late medieval times and at the beginning of the 14th century, there were 350 guilds in the city of Paris alone.

 Apprenticeship was common in the medieval guilds and young people who wanted to learn a certain profession were taken as apprentices in the medieval guilds.
+With the passage of time and learning of a profession, the apprentice was progressively promoted to craftsman, journeyman, and finally a recognized master of the profession.

 In most of the large guilds, a standardized duration for the apprenticeship was enforced.